aloretocornidez/control-theory-ece-541/project/report.md

 11. What did you not like about any of the papers you selected?

+    - A lot of them suffer from the same problem that many technical papers do, they are very quick to thow many terms that coul dbe considered jargon by non-engineers, and even other engineers.
+Especially at the early graduate/undergraduate level.
+The paper that best explained things in an undersandable way was paper 2.
+However, I was a bit more comfortabl ereading paper 3 becuase of the fact that I already understand linear systems more than I understand non-linear systems.
+All of them mention MIMO systems, but non of them explain them.
+Granted, with any paper submitted to a journal like IEEE, you are expected to be an expert in the field already.

 12. Did you feel some of the material in any of your papers was unclear or confusing?

+    - Refer to all other questions.

 13. Do you think the authors missed anything?

 14. Have there been any corrections to any of the papers?

+    - Yes, there have been revisions on some of the papers.
+Paper 2 had a revision from Feb 2020, after the initial manuscript submission from March 2019 and publication form December 2019.

 15. Did their analysis and methodology seem justified?